The Best Outdoor Activities in Hawaii

 Are you looking to get away from the crowds at Hanauma Bay?
 If you've got your family or it's just you and a few friends looking to do some snorkeling, free diving or exploring underwater caves, then.

-Hiking the Crouching Lion Trail
+Hike the Crouching Lion Trail

 Hawaii / Crouching Lion Trail